Hiking & Trail Running

 Elevation Gain/Loss: 1800’

-This Hiking-only trail meanders through aspen groves before traversing though a diverse Forest beyond the Blackfoot lift.
+This Hiking-only trail meanders through aspen groves before traversing through a diverse Forest beyond the Blackfoot lift.
 The trail follows our northern boundary, overlooking the Jedediah Smith Wilderness and northern Teton Range.
 This trail finishes at our Summit Observation Platform near the top of the Dreamcatcher chairlift.

 Mileage: ½ mile one way

 Elevation Gain/Loss: +/- 75 feet

 This short Ridge Line Trail connects the Summit Observation Platform to the Summit Nature Center, and continues to the Marmot Trail.
 This rocky path follows the Fred’s Mountain ridge line as it crests north through alpine plants and world class views of the Grand Teton Mountains.